When the share of wages in national income decreases, consumption decreases.

 Özlem Onaran is professor at the University of Greenwich.
 This piece is based on ‘State intervention for wage-led development‘ published by Centre for Labour and Social Studies.
 She will be speaking at the CLASS fringe event at the TUC Congress on 8 September

 Özlem Onaran is speaking today at the Class fringe meeting at TUC Congress in LiverpoolLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.